eskeels/fingerprintotron/README.md

 # Fingerprint generation
 ![Finger print generation sequence diagram](uml/fingerprint_generation_seq.png "Generating fingerprints")
 # Compressed mode
-New mode added, compressed mode.
+As well as normal mode there is also a compressed mode.
 This uses a fixed number of fingerprints per document.
 It stores a fixed number of odd and even hashes for each document.
 The smallest of each type are stored.
 The sample application uses 200 fingerprints (100 odd / even).
 When in this mode you should lower the threshold as it is fall less precise.
+# Hash size
+Hash size is a compile time option.
+See hasher.h.
+You can use either HASH32 or HASH64 to select either a 32bit or 64bit hash.